Old Chosŏn: Culture

 Around 2000 BCE, a new pottery culture of painted and chiseled design was developed.
 These people practiced agriculture in a settled communal life, probably organized into familial clans.
 Rectangular huts and increasingly larger dolmen burial sites were found throughout the peninsula.
 Bronze daggers and mirrors have been excavated, and there is archaeological evidence of small walled-town states in this period.
-Dolmens and bronze daggers found in the area are uniquely Korean and cannot be found in China.
-A few dolmens are found in China, mostly in the Shandong province.
+Dolmens similar to the northern Korean type can be found in northeastern China and in Shandong, where they are less numerous but larger.
+A southern type of dolmens was later introduced from the Korean Peninsula to Kyushu, Japan.

 Mumun pottery

 In the Mumun pottery period (1500 – 300 BCE), plain coarse pottery replaced earlier comb-pattern wares, possibly as a result of the influence of new populations migrating to Korea from Manchuria and Siberia.
 This type of pottery typically has thicker walls and displays a wider variety of shapes, indicating improvements in kiln technology.
 This period is sometimes called the "Korean Bronze Age", but bronze artifacts are relatively rare and regionalized until the 7th century BCE.

 Rice cultivation was extensive in the lower parts of South Korea and Manchuria in the periods between 1900 BCE to 200 CE.